SENSAAS/sensaas/README.md

  The following example works with 2 files from the directory examples/

 	meta-sensaas.py examples/IMATINIB.sdf examples/IMATINIB_parts.sdf

+You may have to run the script as follows:

+	python meta-sensaas.py examples/IMATINIB.sdf examples/IMATINIB_parts.sdf

 Here, the source file IMATINIB_parts.sdf contains 3 substructures that are aligned (**moved**) on the target file IMATINIB.sdf (**that does not move**).
 Outputs are:
 - the file **bestsensaas.sdf** that contains the best ranked aligned Source